syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 ## Add style sheet

-Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) to refer themes in Blazor application, and to have the expected appearance for Syncfusion Blazor components.
-Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
-Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/appearance/themes#enable-static-web-assets-usage) topic to use static assets in your project.

 To add theme to the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
-Then, the theme style sheet from NuGet can be referred as follows,
+Then, the theme style sheet from NuGet can be referred as follows using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets),

 {% tabs %}
 {% highlight nuget tabtitle="Package Manager" %}